Ty Warren: Coaching career

 Warren was hired as a William Clay Ford minority coaching assistant for the Detroit Lions in 2020.
 He was the interim defensive line coach for the team's week 16 game in 2020 against the Tampa Bay Buccaneers due to Bo Davis missing the game under COVID-19 protocols.
 He is currently serving as a preseason coaching intern with the New Orleans Saints as part of the NFL's minority coach internship program.

 Warren was officially hired by the Orlando Guardians on September 13, 2022 He was no longer a part of the staff on March 20, 2023.

+On December 28, 2025, Warren was hired as the defensive line coach for the Mississippi State Bulldogs.